Curraheen River

-The Curraheen River (An tSabhrainn; also spelled Curragheen) is a river in County Cork and Cork City, Ireland.
+The Curraheen River (An tSabhrainn; also spelled Curragheen) is a river in County Cork and Cork City, Ireland, a tributary of the River Lee.

 Name

-The river's name is in reference to the Curragheen townland (Inniskenny civil parish).
+The river's name references the Curraheen townland (Inniskenny civil parish).
 In the Irish language, the river bears the name An tSabhrainn, from the Proto-Celtic *Sabrinā, the same name as the Hafren and the River Severn.
 It is named, as Sabraind, in the 12th century poem Aislinge Meic Con Glinne, although some scholars translate this as "River Lee."

 Course

-The Curraheen River rises at the confluence of several rivulets in the Ballincollig–Curragheen area.
+The Curraheen River forms at the confluence of several rivulets in the Ballincollig–Curraheen area.
 It flows north and then east, under the N22 and N40 roads, flowing past Curraheen Park Greyhound Stadium.
 In Bishopstown it turns northwards, flowing to the west of Cork IT's campus.
 It flows under the Model Farm Road (R608) and then bends eastwards, where there is a river walk.
 The Curraheen River then flows under the R608 at Victoria Cross and drains into the River Lee to the southwest of Cork City.